nomad-coe/greenX/docs/gx_ac.md

 ```
 where $c$ denotes the speed of light.

-The resolution of $S(\omega)$ depends on the length of the RT-TDDFT trajectory and increases with longer simulation times, as shown in Figure **XX**a.
+The resolution of $S(\omega)$ depends on the length of the RT-TDDFT trajectory and increases with longer simulation times, as shown in Figure 5(a).
 RT-TDDFT calculations are therefore computationally demanding because obtaining a converged spectrum often requires long RT-TDDFT trajectories.
 [The use of Padé approximants](https://doi.org/10.1063/1.5051250) enables significantly shorter simulation times and higher resolution in the frequency domain.

  We demonstrate this for the naphtalene molecule.
 We computed the absorption spectrum computed via RT-TDDFT using the [CP2K](https://www.cp2k.org/) program package.
 We employed the PBE functional, Goedecker–Teter–Hutter pseudopotentials and TZV2P-GTH basis set.
 We applied the initial perturbation in the form of a $\delta$-pulse and we set the field strength parameter to 0.001 au.
 The RT-TDDFT time step was set to 0.00242 fs and we ran the simulation for up to 121 fs.
 We calculated the dipole moments of the whole simulation cell via the Berry phase approach for each RT-TDDFT step and we computed the polarizability tensors from the induced dipole moments.
 Using the [FFTW](https://www.fftw.org/) library, we applied fast fourier transformation to the polarizability tensors.
 Using the "plain-128" algorithm, we applied Pade approximants to the polarizabilities in the frequency domain.

-Figure **XX**(a) shows the first absorption peak for naphthalene, generated from RT-TDDFT trajectories of different simulation lengths.
+Figure 5(a) shows the first absorption peak for naphthalene, generated from RT-TDDFT trajectories of different simulation lengths.
 RT-TDDFT trajectories with lengths of 121.0, 96.8, 72.6, 48.4, and 24.2 fs correspond to 50000, 40000, 30000, 20000, and 10000 RT-TDDFT steps, respectively.
 It is evident that, especially in the 24.2 fs trajectory, the absorption peak shifts to higher excitation energies due to insufficient data points and low resolution in the data set.
 The spectra seem to converge for simulation times greater than 100 fs.
-Figure **XX**(b) displays the absorption spectrum of naphthalene over the same excitation energy range, but this time with the inclusion of Padé approximants, extending the final number of data points to 80000 in each spectrum.
+Figure 5(b) displays the absorption spectrum of naphthalene over the same excitation energy range, but this time with the inclusion of Padé approximants, extending the final number of data points to 80000 in each spectrum.
 The results indicate that, thanks to the increased resolution, the use of Padé approximants allows for a converged absorption spectrum even with RT-TDDFT simulation times as short as 24.2 fs, reducing the total computation time by approximately fivefold.

 <div style="display:flex; justify-content: center; align-items: center;">
   <div style="width: 500px;">
   <img src="./img/absorption_naphthalene.png">
   <br>
   <div style="display: block; padding: 20px; color: gray; text-align: justify;">
-   Absorption spectra of the naphthalene molecule calculated from the RT-TDDFT trajectories of different simulation lengths a) without applying Padé approximants and b) applying Padé approximants using the "plain-128" algorithm.
+   <b>Figure 5</b> Absorption spectra of the naphthalene molecule calculated from the RT-TDDFT trajectories of different simulation lengths a) without applying Padé approximants and b) applying Padé approximants using the "plain-128" algorithm.
   </div>
   </div>
 </div>